FAQs

 - Illustrated growing guides + seed info cards full of charm and character

-- Soil or growing medium + plant labels (enough for 24 seedling cells, you’ll need to provide the pots or punnets)
+- Seed-raising mix + plant labels (enough for 24 seedling cells, you’ll need to provide the pots or punnets)

 - A mini water spritzer for gentle misting